Parenting Advice: Supporting Children With Behavior Related To ADHD

 Nine Parenting Tips For Navigating ADHD Symptoms In Children

-Parenting a child with ADHD can be exhausting, and it can be helpful to remember that they likely aren’t causing you stress on purpose.
-They are generally naturally curious, impulsive and adventurous.
+Parenting a child with ADHD can be exhausting, but it can be helpful to remember that they likely aren’t causing you stress on purpose.
+They are naturally curious, impulsive, and adventurous.
 You may try to take that into account when reacting to your child’s behavior to give them the fairest and most empathetic experience possible.

-Because children living with ADHD may misbehave, punishment can quickly lose its effectiveness as a deterrent.
-To address this, you may take care that they don’t internalize the behavioral corrections to mean something is wrong with them.
-Instead, you might try focusing on positive discipline methods to correct behaviors.
-Children with ADHD also benefit from more structure, as well as clear guidelines regarding the type of behavior you expect.
+Punishment can quickly lose its effectiveness as a deterrent.
+To address this, you might try focusing on positive discipline methods to correct behaviors.
+Kids with ADHD also benefit from more structure, as well as clear guidelines regarding the type of behavior you expect.

-Researchers at the Child Mind Institute suggest that parents use positive attention to help correct behaviors more effectively than negative attention.
+Researchers at the Child Mind Institute suggest that parents use positive attention to help correct behavior.
 Studies show that praising the behavior you want to encourage yields more results than calling negative attention to the behavior you wish to stop.
 Use specific language to praise their actions, helping them associate the positive feelings of praise with the behavior.

-Research shows that children with ADHD with parents who are overly critical are at an increased risk of developing persistent ADHD symptoms.
+It’s possible that being overly critical of a child’s behavior related to their ADHD symptoms may increase their risk of developing persistent symptoms.
 If your child is behaving in a way that is dangerous for themselves or others, they may need redirection to stay safe.
-However, if they are merely acting out to get your attention or because they are bored, you may try a practice called active ignoring—doing your best to ignore the bad behavior, and praising them when it stops.
+However, if they are merely acting out to get your attention or because they are bored, you may try a practice called active ignoring—doing your best to ignore the bad behavior, and providing attention again when it stops.

 “By withdrawing your attention, you are sending the message that acting out is not the way for them to get what they want.
 You reinforce this message when, as soon as you see them calming themselves down or obeying an instruction, you do give them your attention,” said Katherine Martinelli, author of The Power Of Positive Attention.

 You are generally your child’s first role model.
-They might learn how to behave, navigate problems, and interact with others primarily based on how you act and how their family members act.
-It can be important for caregivers to spend time with their children to develop a loving, nurturing relationship that prioritizes open communication and sets clear expectations for their child’s behavior.
+They might learn how to behave, navigate problems, and interact with others primarily based on how you and other immediate family members act.
+It’s therefore important for caregivers to spend time with their children to develop a loving, nurturing relationship that prioritizes open communication and sets clear expectations for their child’s behavior.

-By setting clear expectations and rules for acceptable behaviors at an early age, children with ADHD may learn how to handle problems in a healthier way.
+By setting clear expectations and rules for acceptable behaviors at an early age, children with ADHD may learn how to handle symptoms like boredom and hyperactivity in a healthier way.

-Many parents may find that one of the most effective ways to help your child manage ADHD symptoms is to help them build their emotional literacy and intelligence.
-They may need your support and guidance as they learn healthy ways to express and process their feelings.
-However, it can be a worthwhile investment.
+Many parents find that one of the most effective ways to help their child manage ADHD symptoms is to help them build their emotional literacy and intelligence.
+They’ll need your support and guidance as they learn healthy ways to express and process their feelings—and it’s a worthwhile investment.

 Emotional intelligence can help children to recognize and understand their emotions, and how they can affect their behavior.
-Emotional literacy can then take the next step, potentially helping your child constructively express their feelings and needs to others.
+Emotional literacy can then take them to the next step of constructively expressing their feelings and needs to others.

 • Redirection